zhangruiddn/cs244b-realtime-anomaly-detector/README.md

 computation is asynchronous, as each Ray actor is independent, one per customer.

 For Spark, the computation at each stage mentioned above is synchronized, because RDD (or dataframe) needs to ensure all partitions have finished computation before moving to the next stage.
-In this implementation, the computation is partitioned by customer.

-This project implements the same anomaly detection algorithm using both Ray and Spark, and simulates a case when one customer has much more data than others, which causes delay in its processing progress.
-For Ray, the impact is limited to only this customer.
-For Spark, because of the shared RDD, the impact is global.
+Therefore, it cannot provide good customer level isolation.

 ## Ray